dkrajzew/tempo120/README.md

 Each pixel in the image represents a field within the game.

 The track's background should be in (100, 255, 0, 255) green what is interpreted as grass.
 The track itself should be drawn on it using grey.
 I used (139, 139, 139, 255) as color and a plain, round brush with a size of 14 pixels.
 The track is surrounded by "tires" (0, 0, 0, 255) which stop the vehicle completely.
-In the default track, tires are placed in a distance of 7 pixel around the track.
+In the default track, tires are placed in a distance of 7 pixels around the track.

-A plain white (255, 255, 255, 255) line indicates the end of the track - when reaching it, the round ends and you may insert your name which may occure in the high scores.
+A plain white (255, 255, 255, 255) line indicates the end of the track - when reaching it, the round ends and you may insert your name which may occur in the high scores.

 There is a single plain red (255, 0, 0, 255) pixel on the track which defines the vehicle's starting position.